Summer heat and resulting drought can be brutal on plants.

 4. Eryngium (Sea Holly)

-- Sea Holly bears unique steely blue flowers in summer that last well fresh and as dried flowers.
+- Sea Holly is a unique plant that bears steely blue flowers in summer that last well fresh and as dried flowers.

 - Their deep tap roots make them nearly invincible.